M4hbod/Better-New-Tab/README.md

 </details>

 ## 3. Set focus to built-in search bar [optional]
-### First, you need to set up Nginx based on [this](https://github.com/jimschubert/NewTab-Redirect/wiki#page-focus-on-file-redirects) wiki.
-Then you gotta do the following:
+First, you need to set up Nginx based on [this](https://github.com/jimschubert/NewTab-Redirect/wiki#page-focus-on-file-redirects) wiki.
+Then you have to do the following:
 <details>
 <summary>Chrome</summary><br>